OFFICE MOB

 Carlene sees working with BBY as a great opportunity to continue her personal and professional journey in striving for better outcomes and opportunities, as well as progressing and achieving change within our community.

-Calyca Rogers joined the BBY team in April 2024 in the role of Community Development Adviser (Early Years).
 Calyca is a Jaru, Waanyi/Garawa woman raised in Kununurra with family ties stretching from remote East Kimberley communities through to the Gulf of Carpentaria.
+Calyca joined the BBY team in April 2024 in the role of Community Development Adviser (Early Years).
 She is passionate about early years pedagogy and Aboriginal ways of learning and wants to one day see a world where all children reach their full potential.

 Calyca has over 10 years of early childhood experience working in a regulated care environment and was previously the Director at Woothoo-woothoong thoon Ninggoowoong Dawang Children’s Service.
 She is skilled in developing and facilitating educational training programs specialising in supporting children holistically to thrive and strengthening the knowledge and skills of peoples working with children.